Skip to content

 6. WISMO (Where Is My Stuff?)
 Calls / Returns KPIs – Analytics to Determine the Whys Behind Poor Shipment Status and Post-Delivery Mishaps.

-For more details, see my article, The Best On-Time Delivery KPIs To Make Your Customers Delighted, for the best ways you can measure and analyze on-time delivery.
+For more details on this topic, see my article, The Best On-Time Delivery KPIs To Make Your Customers Delighted.

 2. Optimize Your Shipment’s Physical Characteristics To Reduce Costs, Improve Service.

 More and more delivery carriers charge shippers by the volume of the shipment, and not so much the weight.
 So shipping costs and efficiency can be greatly improved by using data analytics to optimize the physical characteristics of your shipments.
-Specifically, this process involves analyzing factors such as shipment dimensions, weight, density, and destination to determine the most cost-effective packaging and transportation options.
-To detail, see my article, Large Package Shipping Mistakes And How To Ship More Cheaply, for an explanation on how parcel carriers charge by volume.
-More importantly, find out what shippers can do to save money and improve service when shipping large packages.
+Specifically, this process involves analyzing factors such as shipment dimensions, weight, density, and destination to determine the most cost-effective packaging and transportation options..
+For more insights on dimensional pricing and shipping large packages, see references below.

 3. Apply Data Analytics to Reduce Carrier Spend.

 Implementing data analytics for your carrier spend provides your business with insights that enable you to identify inefficiencies, negotiate better contracts, and implement cost-saving measures across your entire supply chain.
-For example, carrier spend insights may include:
+For instance, below are some ways you can analyze data and reduce carrier spend.

 • identify areas where discounts or volume-based pricing can be negotiated